Prosecutor to press court to release church abuse report

 The unnamed challengers' claims first became public in an unsealed opinion released last month by Judge Norman Krumenacker, the supervising grand jury judge.

-Krumenacker rejected their petition to challenge elements of the grand jury report before it became public, and he lifted the veil a bit on the investigation, writing that jurors had heard from dozens of witnesses and reviewed over half a million pages of internal documents from diocesan archives.
+Krumenacker rejected their petition to challenge elements of the grand jury report before it became public, saying such hearings have never been allowed and would "effectively bring the grand jury process to a halt turning each investigation into a full adjudication."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.